Try these simple techniques

 “I love teaching phonics,” said no parent, ever.

 Before our kids started school, we didn’t know what phonics was.
-Then we found out it was letter sounds.
-And we wondered why teachers don’t call it that instead of confusing our children (and us) with a word that has a mysterious ‘ph’ sound at the start of it.
-Just like the name, we found that teaching phonics doesn’t have to be complicated.
+And then we found out it was letter sounds.
+So why don’t schools just call it that instead of making it sound complicated and scary?
+Just like the name, phonics doesn’t have to be complicated.

 Know their level: If your child has just started in reception they’ll begin by listening to and making the sounds for these letters: s a t p i & n.

 Play a game where they hear the sound, say the sound and do an action.
 For example, pretend to be a s-s-s-snake and s-s-slither on the floor.
 Or say something s-s-s-silly – like sardine sandwiches!
-They might t-t-t-tut to stop you trying to tap their teeth.
-Or p-p-p-parp like a parrot on the p-p-p-potty!
+They might t-t-t-tap their teeth.
+Or p-p-p-parp like a pig on the potty!

 Learn the alphabet sounds: It’s helpful to listen to the sounds that each letter of the alphabet makes, as these are different to the letter names.
 This really useful song on the CBeebies website does this for you, so you can make a cup of tea while they grow their brains.
 There’s also a great Alphablocks sticker poster in CBeebies magazine (on sale until 4th October) showing each letter with the sound it makes.